wpilibsuite/frc-docs/source/docs/software/advanced-control/filters/index.rst

 This section describes a number of filters included with WPILib that are useful for noise reduction and/or input smoothing.

-The data used to generate the demonstration plots for the various filters in this section can be found here:

 .. toctree::
    :maxdepth: 1